41 laws to know about the gym and everything that surrounds it

 Training will not always be fun, but it will always be rewarding in the long run.

-The cardio paradox: The better and tougher you get, the less fat burns with the same amount of training.
+The cardio paradox: The better and tougher you get, the less fat you burn with the same amount of training.
 Endurance is excellent if you're training for a race, not so much if you're looking to lose fat.

 It's better to have muscle mass and some fat than to lose muscle, lower your metabolism, get weak and ultimately not have the muscle mass or the percentage of body fat you are looking for.
-That's what happens to someone who spends months behind the muscle definition with huge caloric restrictions and Olympic cardio sessions.
+That's what happens to those who spend months behind muscle definition with huge calorie restrictions and Olympic cardio sessions.

 The more muscle mass you have, the easier it will be to lose fat.
 If you have fat to lose and you don't have muscle mass, it will cost a lot more.

 Women who look good in yoga pants spend more time training with weights than training yoga.

 The best sit-up exercise is 3 sets of less food.
 Also, if you want sit-ups, use weight exercises.

 Strength and hypertrophy are not necessarily separated.
 You can get stronger with hypertrophy workouts.